olegware/vacuous-capybaras/README.md

 The same application of the function to an array representing Statement B would be as such:

 ```
-// An array representing capybaras owned by Person B, they have at least one capybara that is not white
+// An array representing capybaras owned by Person A, they have at least one capybara that is not white
 const capybarasB = ['white', 'black'];

-// Check if every capybara owned by Person B is white
+// Check if every capybara owned by Person A is white
 const allCapybarasAreWhiteB = areAllCapybarasWhite(capybarasB);
 ```